Code-Institute-Submissions/balennouri-balennouri-project3/README.md

 To deploy this page to Heroku from its [GitHub repository]() the following steps were taken:

 - Log into or register a new account at [Heroku](https://www.heroku.com/).
-- Click on the button **New** in the top right corner of the dashboard.
+- Click on the button New in the top right corner of the dashboard.
-- From the drop-down menu then select **Create new app**.
+- From the drop-down menu then select Create new app.
-- Enter your app name in the first field, the names must be unique so check that then name you have chosen is available on Heroku, then select your region.
+- Enter your app name in the first field, the names must be unique so check that the name you have chosen is available on Heroku, then select your region.
-- Click on **Create App**.
+- Click on Create App.
-- Once the app is created you will see the Overview panel of the application.
-Now move to the **Settings** tab.
-- Once you are in the **Settings** tab scroll down till you find **Config Vars**.
-- Press the button **Reveal Config Vars** and for 'KEY' field, type in 'PORT' and for the value field type in '8000'.
-Then press the **Add** button.
-- Scroll down to **Buildpacks**.
-Click the button **Add buildpack** and select 'python'.
-Do the same step and add 'node.js'.
-**PYTHON MUST BE ON TOP OF THE BUILDPACKS.
-IF IN YOUR CASE NODE.JS IS FIRST, CLICK AND DRAG PYTHON TO TOP AND SAVE.**
-- Return back to the **Deploy** tab.
-From the deployment method, select 'Github' as the deployment.
-- You will be asked to connect your github account.
-Confirm and proceed.
-- Search for your repository name and connect.
-- Once that is done and successfully connected, select how you want to push updates from the following options.

-  _Clicking **Enable Automatic Deploys**.
-This will update once you push updates to your Github._

-  _Selecting the correct branch for deployment from drop-down menu and pressing **Deploy Branch** button.
-This will have to be done everytime manually._

 ## Credits